vishnu350/rs-mainspring-winder/README.md

 - It is recommended to **practice first with spare mainsprings/barrels** to get a feel of using the RS winder.
 Incorrect use can break or damage your mainspring, this is the case even with professional winders.
 - Refer to the wiki for help with [**winder size selection**](https://github.com/vishnu350/rs-mainspring-winder/wiki/Selecting-the-correct-winder-size-for-your-mainspring), choosing the wrong size will damage your mainspring.
 - When initially placing the housing barrel on the winder base with the latched mainspring, **do not forcefully ram the mainspring into position**.
 Watch the [video](https://youtu.be/OAfQTk89P3s?t=204) (min 3:24) for an simple way to do this.
 - Always **hook the staple pin from the outside** of the mainspring to avoid issues when winding.
-Study the [correct arbour hook latching method](https://github.com/vishnu350/rs-mainspring-winder/wiki/Attaching-the-Arbour-Hook-to-the-Mainspring) diagrams to undertand this better.
+Study the [correct arbor hook latching method](https://github.com/vishnu350/rs-mainspring-winder/wiki/Attaching-the-Arbor-Hook-to-the-Mainspring) diagrams to undertand this better.
-- If the staple pin is not fashioned correctly, it will easily get unhooked while winding or cause other issues.
+- The **height of the staple pin is extremely important**, once trimmed to the correct height it will fall into place correctly almost every time.
+- Always **manually push the mainspring's tail end** instead of forcibly winding it into the winder.
+This is to avoid unnecesary stress onto the arbor and mainspring eye.
 - If the printed parts are stringy, it probably means your printer is not properly calibrated.
 Make sure to properly clean the stringy bits before using the winder to avoid contamination.
 - Be very careful when unwinding, do it slowly.